 Pearl River Mouth Basin

-Husky has production sharing contracts in place for two exploration blocks, 15/33 and 16/25, in the Pearl River Mouth Basin.
+Husky has a production sharing contract for the 15/33 exploration block in the Pearl River Mouth Basin offshore China.

 Husky is advancing gas projects in the Madura Strait offshore Indonesia.
-These include the liquids-rich BD Project and the shallow water MDA-MBH and MDK fields.
+These include the producing liquids-rich BD Project and the development of the shallow water MDA-MBH and MDK fields.

 The BD Project achieved first production in 2017.
-The MDA-MBH and MDK fields are being developed in tandem, with first gas anticipated in 2019.
+The MDA-MBH and MDK fields are being developed in tandem, with first gas anticipated in the 2022-2023 timeframe.

 The Company holds a 40 percent interest in these fields, which are being developed in partnership with operator CNOOC Limited and an affiliate of Samudra Energy Ltd., an Indonesian company.